 If you’re camping, the last thing you want to be dealing with are tent poles.
 Another top tip is to pitch your tent at the top of a hill in case it rains and to set up near a good landmark if possible so you can easily find your tent later in the dark.
 A yoga mat can be easy to cart along as a makeshift ground-protector; and a pillowcase doubles as a pillow once stuffed with spare clothes.

 Download the festival app (if there is one).
-They often have maps and notes on where to find things during the day.
-Arrange transport ahead of time so you can get out of there after it’s all over.
+They often have maps and notes on where to find things during the day which will help you organise your time.
+Plan ahead with your transport for a quick exit once it's all over.